 Now we’ve dealt with the equipment aspect of the check, it’s worth also thinking about…

 - Always take your mobile phone in a waterproof pouch.
 You should always have a way of calling for help!
 Keep it close by too.
 If you can’t reach it, it’s no use.
-Think about taking a charging pack or ‘brick’ with you too, just incase you run out of battery.
+Think about taking a charging pack with you too, just incase you run out of battery on longer paddles.

 - Have you packed your dry bag with the essentials for the paddle ahead?
 Drinking water, hot drinks, snacks, suncream, spare clothes, warm clothing, towel, hats/gloves.
+You need to be prepared to paddle in the warm summer weather.
 It’s worth also considering a small first aid kit with things like plasters, painkillers, bandages, rehydration sachets, antiseptic wipes and insect spray.

 - Know your limits.
 Don’t push the boundaries when you don’t have to.
 Paddle in areas you know and are suitably experienced for.
 If you want to push on further, why not take a few courses or join a club first to get the skills you need?
+Or find your local club to paddle with.
 Better safe than sorry!

 From a hygiene perspective…

-The water your paddling on isn’t always as clean as it looks unfortunately.
+Unfortunately, the water your paddling on isn’t always as clean as it looks.
 Looks great in pictures, but perhaps not under a microscope!
-Things like weils disease, whilst uncommon, can be picked up through paddling, but as long as you follow a few basic steps, you’ll cover yourself no problem!
 Just remember: